Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Abstract

 \section{Abstract}

-We show how to construct variance-aware confidence sets for linear bandits and linear mixture Markov Decision Process (MDP).
-Our method yields the following new regret bounds: \begin{itemize} \item For linear bandits, we obtain an $\widetilde{O}(\poly(d)\sqrt{1 + \sum_{i=1}^{K}\sigma_i^2})$ regret bound, where $d$ is the feature dimension, $K$ is the number of rounds, and $\sigma_i^2$ is the (unknown) variance of the reward at the $i$-th round.
-This is the first regret bound that only scales with the variance and the dimension, with \emph{no explicit polynomial dependency on $K$}. \item For linear mixture MDP, we obtain an $\widetilde{O}(\poly(d, \log H)\sqrt{K})$ regret bound for linear mixture MDP, where $d$ is the number of base models, $K$ is the number of episodes, and $H$ is the planning horizon.
-This is the first regret bound that only scales \emph{logarthmically} with $H$ in the reinforcement learning (RL) with linear function approximation setting, thus \emph{exponentially improving} existing results. \end{itemize} Our methods utilize three novel ideas that may be of independent interest: 1) applications of the layering techniques to the norm of input and the magnitude of variance, 2) a recursion-based approach to estimate the variance, and 3) a convex potential lemma that in a sense generalizes the seminal elliptical potential lemma.
+This paper presents new \emph{variance-aware} confidence sets for linear bandits and linear mixture Markov Decision Processes (MDPs).
+With the new confidence sets, we obtain the follow regret bounds: \begin{itemize} \item For linear bandits, we obtain an $\widetilde{O}(\poly(d)\sqrt{1 + \sum_{k=1}^{K}\sigma_k^2})$ data-dependent regret bound, where $d$ is the feature dimension, $K$ is the number of rounds, and $\sigma_k^2$ is the \emph{unknown} variance of the reward at the $k$-th round.
+This is the first regret bound that only scales with the variance and the dimension but \emph{no explicit polynomial dependency on $K$}.
+When variances are small, this bound can be significantly smaller than the $\widetilde{\Theta}\left(d\sqrt{K}\right)$ worst-case regret bound. \item For linear mixture MDPs, we obtain an $\widetilde{O}(\poly(d, \log H)\sqrt{K})$ regret bound, where $d$ is the number of base models, $K$ is the number of episodes, and $H$ is the planning horizon.
+This is the first regret bound that only scales \emph{logarithmically} with $H$ in the reinforcement learning with linear function approximation setting, thus \emph{exponentially improving} existing results, and resolving an open problem in \citep{zhou2020nearly}. \end{itemize} We develop three technical ideas that may be of independent interest: 1) applications of the peeling technique to both the input norm and the variance magnitude, 2) a recursion-based estimator for the variance, and 3) a new convex potential lemma that generalizes the seminal elliptical potential lemma.